Manu0130/ChatterWave-Front-End/README.md

 * **Real-Time Chat:** Instantly send and receive text messages.
 * **Conversation Management:** Main screen lists all conversations, with the most recent chat appearing at the top.
 * **User Search:** Easily find and start conversations with other registered users.
-* **Profile Management:** View and update your own profile, including your profile picture using the device's image library.
+* **Profile Management:** View and update user profiles.
+The app requests permissions for **Camera and Image Gallery access**, allowing users to capture a new photo or select an existing one for their profile picture.
 * **Modern UI:** A clean and intuitive user interface built with custom fonts, gradients, and optimized images.
 * **Splash Screen:** A professional loading screen while the app initializes.